Inspector General's Firing Puts Pompeo's Use of Taxpayer Funds Under Scrutiny…

 Since the winter, Mr. Pompeo has also found himself on unsteady ground on policy amid the coronavirus pandemic.

 Usually outspoken on policy matters, he seemed to play a more subdued role early in the crisis.
-He eschewed diplomacy with China, where the outbreak began, and relentlessly criticized the Chinese Communist Party for its actions.
-He pushed spy agencies to look for evidence to support an unsubstantiated theory that the outbreak began in a virology laboratory in the city of Wuhan, and later said there was “enormous” and “significant” evidence behind the theory even when many scientists and some intelligence analysts argued otherwise.
+Then he chose to pull back from diplomacy with China, where the outbreak began, and relentlessly criticized the Chinese Communist Party for its actions.
+He pushed spy agencies to look for evidence to support an unsubstantiated theory that the outbreak began in a virology laboratory in the city of Wuhan, and later said there was “enormous” and “significant” evidence behind the theory even when many scientists and intelligence analysts argued otherwise.

+On Sunday, Mr. Pompeo warned China in a statement that he was aware “the Chinese government has threatened to interfere with the work of American journalists in Hong Kong,” which has semi-autonomy.
+He did not give details, but said that “these journalists are members of a free press, not propaganda cadres, and their valuable reporting informs Chinese citizens and the world.”

 David E. Sanger and Emily Cochrane contributed reporting.